M1r1c1e/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-# SQL - More queries
+# 0x0E.
+SQL - More queries

-At the end of this task the learning objective is to know, How to create a new MySQL user
+At the end of the task the learning objective is to know;
+How to create a new MySQL user
 How to manage privileges for a user to a database or table What’s a PRIMARY KEY